A frequently occurring control pattern in quantum algorithms is that of

 and the state on the control qubits is guaranteed to have no overlap with the unused basis states,

-the control structure of Select
+the control structure of Select can be simplified [1].

 Inputs

-- Select operator U with c controls and K<2c target operators.
+Select operator U with c controls and K<2^c target operators.

-- Control state without overlap on the states ∣i⟩ for i≥K.
+Control state without overlap on the states |i\rangle for i\geq K.

 Outputs

-- Decomposition of U with reduced number of control nodes.
+Decomposition of U with reduced number of control nodes.

 Example

-Applying the partial Select simplification allows us to remove the trailing turned-off control nodes on qubit 1 and qubit 3, as well as 2c−K=5 intermediate turned-off control nodes on qubit 0 and a single intermediate control node on qubit 2:
+nodes on qubit 1 and qubit 3, as well as 2^c-K=5 intermediate turned-off control nodes

-Typically, this transformation reduces the control structure of a Select
+Typically, this transformation reduces the control structure of a Select operator, also

 called a multiplexer, or of a uniformly controlled rotation